tobek/laminae/notes.md

 - Halts
 - Harrows (distress, ravage, spoil) (used in Unseen Feud)
 - Hidebound (unwilling or unable to change because of tradition or convention)
-- Hierophants (one interprets sacred mysteries or esoteric principles)
+- Hierophants (one interprets sacred mysteries or esoteric principles) mentioned in LEP
-- Hierarchs (chief priest, archbishop, or other leader)
+- Hierarchs (chief priest, archbishop, or other leader) mentioned in LEP
 - Incepts (already have precepts)
 - Inks (NEC)
 - Jammers